PC! PAST PROJECTS

 COVID-19 Pandemic Programming

-The pandemic and stay-at-home quarantine of 2020 may have canceled our spring line-up of Positive Charge!
+The pandemic and stay-at-home quarantine of 2020 may have canceled our line-up of Positive Charge!
 PDX projects and events, but we put our creative juices to work and pivoted to move forward with our mission of amplifying kindness while building community.

 During the early part of the pandemic, while everyone was required to "Stay Home - Stay Healthy," we tuned in to sing together to famous Broadway musicals.

 Met each Friday at noon to talk about topics of interest to our community including Gardening, Pandemic Budgeting, Charitable Giving, Resilience, and Awareness of and Kindness for our Migrant and Houseless Communities.